pydata/xarray/CORE_TEAM_GUIDE.md

 but should not be taken to strictly apply to the Xarray project.

 It is natural that your available time and enthusiasm for the project will wax and wane - this is fine and expected!
-It is also common for core developers to have a "niche" - a particular part of the codebase they have specific expertise with, or certain type of task above which they primarily perform.
+It is also common for core team members to have a "niche" - a particular part of the codebase they have specific expertise with, or certain types of task above which they primarily perform.

-If however you feel that is unlikely you will be able to be actively contribute in the foreseeable future (or especially if you won't be available to answer questions about pieces of code that you wrote previously) then you may want to consider letting us know you would rather be listed as an "Emeritus Core Developer", as this would help us in evaluating the overall health of the project.
+If however you feel that is unlikely you will be able to be actively contribute in the foreseeable future (or especially if you won't be available to answer questions about pieces of code that you wrote previously) then you may want to consider letting us know you would rather be listed as an "Emeritus Core Team Member", as this would help us in evaluating the overall health of the project.

 ## Reviewing